 Meredith is the Public Lead for Creative Commons USA.
 She manages the day-to-day operations of the organization and maintains the core legal guidance around Creative Commons licenses.
 Meredith is currently working with libraries and archivists on a project to define best practices in fair use specific to those communities.
 Additionally, Meredith serves as the Assistant Director for Academic Programs at the Program on Information Justice and Intellectual Property at American University's Washington College of Law, where her work includes research and advocacy on open access to federally funded research, flexible limitations and exceptions to copyright, and the public interest in intellectual property law.

-As Outreach and Policy Manager for Creative Commons USA, Ethan focuses on crafting a message and strategy around open licensing and educating decision-makers about its potential.
-He is currently working to convene educators and institutions around flipping the funding model for textbook production.
-Previously at U.S. PIRG, Ethan worked as an advocate for affordable and accessible higher education, organized youth voter turnout campaigns, and conducted research around open educational resources and their impact.
+As Outreach and Policy Manager for Creative Commons USA, Ethan's focus is on crafting a message and strategy around open licensing, educating decision-makers about its potential, and expanding use of the Creative Commons licenses in the US.
+Previously at U.S. PIRG, Ethan worked as an advocate for students on affordable and accessible higher education, organized youth voter turnout campaigns, and conducted research around open educational resources and their impact.

 Michael W. Carroll is Professor of Law and the Director of the Program on Information Justice and Intellectual Property (PIJIP).
 He teaches and writes about intellectual property law and cyberlaw.
 He is recognized as a leading advocate for open access over the Internet to the research that appears in scholarly and scientific journals.
 In addition, he speaks about and promotes publication of open educational resources and open scientific data.